 The rest of the curriculum is based around the Focus Learning Curriculum where enquiry-based learning features highly.
 Each half term and each lesson within that half term build around a key question.
-Creativity and teacher expertise is woven into the curriculum with specialist teachers and outside agencies working with pupils and teachers, sharing good practice and ensuring that pupils learn from the best.
+Creativity and teacher expertise is woven into the curriculum with opportunities for practical learning, and specialist teachers and outside agencies working with pupils and teachers, sharing good practice and ensuring that pupils learn from the best.